adam-gatherer/tempercent/README.md

 ### About

 A script that uses APIs ([Open-Meteo](https://open-meteo.com), [Postcodes.io](https://postcodes.io/)) to calculate today's temperature as a percentage of the average over the past five years for this date.
+Served as a web app with [Flask](https://flask.palletsprojects.com/en/2.3.x/).

 ### To Do: